If you have a dog, it is quite likely that at some point in time your dog will tear, crack or break a nail.

 If you are comfortable doing so, examine your dog’s paw if he exhibits any of the above symptoms.
 If the toe is sore and injured, he may not allow you to examine or touch his foot; if he resists your efforts, pack him up and take him to a vet.

 If your dog allows you to examine his paw, you might still consider a muzzle or at least a helper who can divert your dog’s attention, and his mouth, away from your hands as you examine him.

 How to Treat a Torn Dog Nail

-Use pet nail clippers to cut off the remaining nail just above the point where it’s broken or torn.
-This will make a clean cut in the nail that will increase the chances of the nail growing back properly.
+Some pet owners report using pet nail clippers to cut off the remaining nail just above the point where it’s broken or torn.
+This may make a clean cut in the nail that will increase the chances of the nail growing back properly.

 - Don’t Miss: Does PediPaws Work Well?

 Removing the nail may cause your dog’s toe to bleed, especially if the breakage occurred at the quick of the nail.
 Make sure you have the pet emergency kit out: A styptic pencil or powder applied to the wound will stop the bleeding almost immediately, as it contains a cauterizing agent that seals the wound.